-Ordinance 7, Series 2004 sets standards for driveways and includes specifics for turnaround areas for emergency vehicles, erosion control, grade limits, and other safety parameters.
+Ordinance 7, Series 2004 sets standards for driveways and includes specifics for turnaround areas for emergency vehicles, erosion control, grade limits, and other safety parameters to ensure safe access to development.

-Ordinance No. 2, Series 2009 presents regulations for subdividing land.
+Ordinance 2, Series 2009 presents regulations for subdividing land.
 The regulations direct development to avoid hazard areas and encourages the enhancement of the environment.
-It also sets site design standards such as how hazards are to be avoided or mitigated.
+The ordinance also sets site design standards such as how hazards are to be avoided or mitigated.